OkelloAndrewPeters/rigidityiq-gemma4/README.md

 # 🧠 RigidityIQ
 ### Offline Parkinson's Rigidity Assessment for the Last Mile

-> Bringing neurological clinical decision support to community health workers
-> in low-resource settings — powered entirely by Gemma 4 running locally via Ollama.
+> ⚡ Runs fully offline.
+Clinically grounded.
+Built for deployment where neurologists don't exist.

-**Track:** Health & Sciences
-**Model:** Gemma 4 E2B via Ollama
+**Track:** Health & Sciences &nbsp;·&nbsp; **Model:** Gemma 4 E2B via Ollama
 **Stack:** Python · Gradio · ChromaDB · SQLite · sentence-transformers

 ---

-## The Problem
+## The Problem Is Not Knowledge.
+It's Reach.

+I spent a year on this problem the wrong way.

+I trained an ordinal regression pipeline on 147 patients from the WearGait-PD dataset — 93 synchronized IMU sensor channels, 14 body locations, strict subject-independent evaluation.
+Some folds achieved a Quadratic Weighted Kappa of 0.53.
+The model worked.

+Then I asked the question that should have come first: **who can actually use this?**

+Running it requires 14 wearable sensors, 100Hz synchronization, and specialist inference hardware.
+That is a research lab.
+Not a district hospital in northern Uganda, where internet is unreliable and there is fewer than one neurologist per million people.

-Uganda has approximately 6–7 trained neurologists for a population of over 47 million, roughly 0.03 neurologists per 100,000 people, compared to 2.96 in high-income countries.
-Patients with Parkinson's disease go unassessed for years, not because the clinical knowledge doesn't exist, but because the tools to apply it never reach them.
+Uganda has approximately **6–7 trained neurologists for 47 million people** — 0.03 per 100,000, versus 2.96 in high-income countries.
+Patients with Parkinson's disease go unassessed for years.
+Not because the clinical knowledge doesn't exist.

-RigidityIQ puts neurological clinical decision support directly in the hands of Community Health Workers (CHWs), it runs fully offline on a basic laptop, with no internet required during clinical use.
-RigidityIQ grades rigidity which is one of 3 major motor symptoms of Parkinson's disease.
+Because the tools to apply it never reach them.

+RigidityIQ is my answer to that gap — built not for the lab, but for the last mile.

 ---